Four Effective Ways To Kill Bed Bugs In Pillows

 Despite the name, bed bugs don't just hide in pillows and bedding.
 Bed bugs will hide in any tight space, so check every crack and crevice in the room.
 Start with the mattress, checking underneath tufts and folds.
 Look for any blood stains, droppings, or smears on your bedding, blankets, pillows, and mattress.

 Bed bug activity is typically isolated to one room.
-If they go beyond that, then you’re dealing with a severe infestation.
+If they go beyond that, you’re dealing with a severe infestation.

 How to Get Rid of Bed Bugs